Korka13/background-gradient-previewer/README.md

 # Background Gradient Previewer

 Select 2 colors and instantly preview a css background gradient.
-Once you are done copy the code and paste it on your own css.
+Once you are done copy the code and paste it in your own css.

 Built using JavaScript, [jscolor Color Picker](http://jscolor.com/) and [clipboardjs](https://clipboardjs.com/).